 Another cause of groundsheets becoming damaged is actually what we put into our tents.
 Camping furniture, storage boxes, the feet off beds and chairs can all damage the groundsheet of the tent.
 This is especially true if you have your tent layout the same each time you are away on a camping trip.
 This can create weak points on the fabric and if a foot or protective covering comes off part of your furniture or storage items this can easily result in the groundsheet being ripped or torn.

 Many family tents are a family investment that you want to be able to use for years to come so matching the tent with a good fitting carpet, is in my mind, a worthy investment.

 Easy to Clean

 Another thing about using tent carpets is that they are easy to clean.
-You can spot clean any spillage while at the campsite and when you are home simply pop them into the machine and line dry before folding and putting away for your next trip.
+You can spot clean any spillage while at the campsite and when you are home simply pop them into the machine and line dry before folding and putting them away for your next trip.
 Our carpet has been in the machine after almost every trip we have used it and still washes up great.
 Never tumble dry due to the fabric and backing.
 You can sweep and hoover these carpets if they get dirty with things brought in on your feet.
-Normally a good shake outside tent will take most dirt off.
+Normally a good shake outside the tent will take most dirt off.